We're introducing Policies - a new way to encode organizational rules into incident.io to help you keep on top of your post-incident process.

 That's why we're building policies - a way for you to define rules about how things should happen in the incident lifecycle and get notified if they aren't happening.

 Once a policy has been created, we'll monitor for any violations and inform you if they occur.
 You'll receive a Slack message, on your policy's configured deadline, detailing any new violations you're infringing on.
-Additionally, you can choose to receive scheduled reports that give you a list of all the policies currently being violated, so that you can keep on top of where you're not keeping up with your organisation's rules.
+Additionally, you can choose to receive scheduled reports that give you a list of all the policies currently being violated, so that you can keep on top of where you're not keeping up with your organization's rules.

 Currently, you can add rules around follow-ups, but we're just getting started.
 Soon, we'll be adding the ability to define rules around incident debriefs (AKA post-mortems), so you can ensure the entire post-incident process goes to plan.
 If you've got ideas about what else you'd like to use policies for, we'd love to hear them so please drop us a message.